mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 The Imperial Interstellar Scout Service has purchased examples of all these ZT weapons and they are popular for their rugged reliability and aesthetics.
-Many individual scouts acquire their own, especially the ZT- 18 and ZT-28 pistols, purloined from ships lockers to use as personal weapons.
+Many individual scouts acquire their own, especially the ZT-18 and ZT-28 pistols, purloined from ships lockers to use as personal weapons.
 Any Scout receiving a Weapon as a Benefit may take one of these weapons, including the ZT-38, despite it exceeding Cr1000.

 SLUG PISTOLS

 ZT-18 Survnaut Pistol: This is a three-barrelled break open pistol, with the two upper side-by-side barrels chambered for 13mm pistol rounds and the lower chambered for rifle rounds.
 The upper barrels may be discharged at